 Some other laws may apply to land use in some areas such as the Marine and Coastal Resources Management Act and the National Reserved Forest Act.
-Thus, it is important for a buyer to review all such laws that are applicable to the purchase property at the time.
+Thus, it is important for a buyer to review all such laws applicable to the purchase property at the time.

-There is no provision for a private party to apply for exemptions from applicable landuse law in order to facilitate a development project.
+There is no provision for a private party to apply for exemptions from applicable land use law in order to facilitate a development project.
 However, it is possible for local government offices to issue regulations that would allow for more permissive variations to land use restrictions in a specified location.

 Land may be expropriated by the government for public purposes in accordance with the Immovable Property Expropriation Act.
-Once it is determined that a property is to be expropriated, the process is as follows:
+Once it is determined that a property is to be expropriated, the process is as follows.

-The ownership transfer of immovable property in Thailand is subject to the following:
+The ownership transfer of immovable property in Thailand is subject to the following.

 In the case of a lease, a registration plus stamp duty fee in an amount equal to 1.1% of the total rent payable for the entire lease term being registered is applicable.
-The payment of this is subject to negotiation – however, most commonly the lessor will require the tenant to bear this cost.
+The payment of this is subject to negotiation – however, the lessor will most commonly require the tenant to bear this cost.